 Under the name Saigon, it was the capital of French Indochina from 1887 to 1902 and again from 1945 to 1954.
 Saigon would later become the capital of South Vietnam from 1955 until its fall in 1975.
 On 2 July 1976, Saigon merged with the surrounding Gia Định Province and was officially renamed Ho Chi Minh City after revolutionary leader Hồ Chí Minh (although the name Sài Gòn is still widely used).

-Ho Chi Minh City, Vietnam is the financial centre of Vietnam.
+Ho Chi Minh City Tours, Vietnam is the financial centre of Vietnam.
 It is home to the Ho Chi Minh City Stock Exchange, the largest stock exchange by total market capitalization in Vietnam and the headquarters of many national and international banks and companies.